coder/docs/setup/kubernetes/local-preview.md

 ### CVMs

-The local preview supports [CVMs][cvm-url] if you meet the following requirements (if you choose not to try out CVMs, these requirements do not apply):
+The local preview supports [URL] if you meet the following requirements (if you choose not to try out CVMs, these requirements do not apply):

 1. Your Linux hosts must be running Linux Kernel 5 and above.